theNewDynamic/how-the-icc-works.org/_confirmation-of-charges/introduction.md

 ---

-After an individual’s initial appearance, the Pre-Trial Chambers (PTC) must hold a hearing within a reasonable amount of time to confirm or dismiss the charges presented by the Office of the Prosecutor (OTP).
+After an individual’s initial appearance, the Pre-Trial Chamber ("PTC") must hold a hearing within a reasonable amount of time to confirm or dismiss the charges presented by the Prosecutor.
 The PTC can either:

-**1) Confirm the charges and send the case to the Trial Chambers for trial (whereby the individual becomes the “Accused”)**
+**1) Confirm the charges and send the case to the Trial Chambers for trial (at this point the person becomes the “Accused”); or**

-**2) Dismiss the charges and set the individual free**
+**2) Dismiss the charges and set the person free; or**

-**3) Pause the hearing to request the OTP to produce additional evidence or change the charges with the evidence presented.**
+**3) Pause the hearing to request the Prosecutor to produce additional evidence or change the charges with the evidence presented.**

-If dismissed, the OTP can provide additional evidence at a later time in order to either convince the PTC to confirm the previous charges, or start the whole process over again with different charges.
+If charges are dismissed, the Prosecutor can provide additional evidence at a later time in order to convince the PTC to confirm the original charges. &nbsp;Alternatively, the Prosecutor can start the whole process over again with different charges.